PlayQ/unity-uitest-tool/README.md

 Done!
 Now this action will be shown in `Flow Recorder` as `Check Start Count on Button` and will apeared only by clicking to `GameObject` with `LevelButton` component.

+`ShowInEditorAttribute` recieve 3 paramers in constructor:

+* `Type classType` - type of `ShowHelperBase` class with data for this test assertation.
+* `string description` - human friendly description of what this assertation for, this label is shown in recorder in dropdown list of assertations.
+* `bool isDefault` = false - optional, very often several assertation could be applied to selected `GameObject`.
+If isDefault is true, recorder tries to show this assertation as a first one.

+Now when you tap on `GameObject` on a game screen, `Flow Recorder` will look through all assertation methods with an `ShowInEditor` attribute. `Flow Recorder` will find `EditorHelpers` and will pass instance of selected GameObject to `IsAvailable` method.
+If it returns true then assertation method will be shown in list of assertation methods in Flow Recorder UI.
+Then `Flow Recorder` will find one with `default` value equals true and set it as current for this assertation.

+Sometimes target GameObject could contain childs, which also could receive click.
+It can lead to confuse, for example you tap on text, but target GameObject is an image, because it's child of Text component and receives your click instead of Text component.
+That's why when Flow Recorder passes target GameObject to `IsAvailabel` method and if it returns false, Flow Recored takes parent of target GameObject and passes it to `IsAwailabel` method and so on, until parent is null.

 Let's define another assertation method which checks some specific game mechanics: lets assume we have a `ScreenManager` `MonoBehaviour` on scene with a string property of current active screen, and we want to check if lobby screen is active.